Koverse/documentation/docs/source/usageguide.rst

 In this case you may need to change some of the options specific to the parser, such as the delimiter character used to separate individual values within records.

 After making a change to a parser or its options, click Apply to re-run the import preview and verify that records look correct.

+One common situation is importing XML data.
+Koverse requires that an XSLT script be provided to let Koverse know how the XML file should be broken into individual records, since there isn't enough information in XML files to do this reliably automatically.
+See the section on `Providing an XML Transform (XSLT) to import XML data`_ for details.

 We can choose to apply optional normalization rules next, or simply click next to go to step 3.